 Reviewing Access Requests

-In this guide we will walk through an example and the configuration of this use-case.
+In this guide we will walk through two Access List-related Access Request use-cases.

 Prerequisites